 Oh no. That’s not how I wanted to present myself.
 Not as barfbag.

 I wanted to say, “I’m not bulimic anymore and let’s not talk about vomiting, I mean ew.
 And I’m actually quite fucking awesome actually which is why I set up the site because if I could get bulimia, you know, me, then how many other totally awesome people out there have had it too.
 Like you.
 Which is why I want to talk to you.
 I mean you probably don’t identify yourself as an ex-bulimic but I want to talk about vices and addiction because I think you are truly brilliant how you survived your battle with drugs and alcohol.
-It’s brilliant how you’ve channelled that desire for MORE into all the work you do with The Trews and the café you set up for ex junkies.
-And I want to just sit and riff and talk about that stuff and put you on the site so that the thousands of other girls and boys who are still messed up with bulimia might read something from you and laugh and feel hopeful and not so alone.
+And how you’ve channelled that desire for MORE into all the work you do with The Trews and the café you set up for ex junkies.
+And I want to just sit and riff and talk about that stuff and put you on the site so that the thousands of other people who are still messed up with bulimia might read something from you and laugh and feel hopeful and not so alone.
 That’s all.’

 But I didn’t say that because if my favourite comedian was able to see me, really see me, then I needed to see him.